Tumelya/microtasks/README.md

+### This project is the project for microtasks solutions.

 ##### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is the project of microtasks.